-You can support our school efforts by talking to your child about the three school expectations: Be Safe, Be Respectful, Be Responsible and reinforcing them at home in positive ways.
-Decide what daily routines on which you would like to focus.
+You can support our school efforts by talking to your child about the three school expectations: Be Safe, Be Respectful, Be Responsible, and reinforcing them at home in positive ways.
+Decide what daily routines you would like to focus on.
 Next, work together as a family to develop your own behavioral expectation chart.
 Remember to keep the bullet items short and clear, and use positive language to describe the behavior you would like to see.
 The chart below is an example of one home routine:

 Routine Be Safe Be Respectful Be Responsible Morning Routine-Eat a healthy breakfast.-Eat carefully.-Brush your teeth after eating.-Use “Please” and “Thank you”. -Clean up your dishes yourself.